mariadb-corporation/MaxScale/Documentation/Filters/Wcar.md

 - Execution of a COM_STMT_SEND_LONG_DATA will not work ([MXS-5060](https://jira.mariadb.org/browse/MXS-5060))

-- The capture files are not compatible with different operating systems and CPU architectures than the original capture server.
-This is a limitation of boost::archive::binary_oarchive.
+- The capture files are not necessarily compatible with different linux distributions and CPU architectures than the original capture server has.
+Different combinations will require further testing, and once done, this document will be updated.